wdomitrz/iml-team_3/xai_stories/03-hotel-booking.md

 ### Imbalanced dataset

-[Put a description of the problem here. indicate the data source.
-Describe why this problem is important.
-Indicate the most important literature on the problem.]

 ## Model

 ### Model 1.
 Booking cancellation

 The aim of this model is to predict whether guest cancels reservation and explanation of the reasons.
 The chosen model is XGBoost.
-Table [nr] details the split of dataset.
+Table below details the split of dataset.

 |   | Train  | Test  |
 |---|---|---|